Docs

 Per-tool error codes

-Some tools define richer codes on top of the standard set.
+Some operations define richer codes on top of the standard set.
 They still use the canonical envelope; only the code value is more specific.

 CodeStatusMeaning